Changissnz/why_western_minimalism/README.md

 of metric used on a consistent basis for effective execution.
 But no, things break along the way and sometime after that, new workers with improved metrics to address the problem instead of building on top of it, like grounds for a gravestone.
 It is more straightforward to think that people fight for fighting and seldom fight to work.
-The term "fight" is confrontational, a few steps after that vicious, maybe backstabbing cutt-throats.
+The term "fight" is confrontational, a few steps after that are vicious, maybe backstabbing cutt-throats.
 But enough on those corners of questionably rectifying action.